SiliconLabs/bluetooth_applications/bluetooth_accelerometer_bma400/README.md

 **NOTE**:

-- Make sure that the SDK extension is already installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - SDK Extension must be enabled for the project to install the required components.

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter "accelerometer".
+Find the example project filtering by "accelerometer".

 2. Click **Create** button on the example: